Homie raises $4M to help London’s ‘Generation Rent’ find their next property

 Amazon’s Prime Rewards Visa cardholders now get 5% back at Whole Foods if they pay for Prime

-So bad is London’s housing crisis, which sees house prices make homeownership a pipe dream for many, a 2015 report by PWC reckons that by 2025 more than half of under 40 year olds will be living into rental properties.
+So bad is London’s housing crisis, which sees house prices make homeownership a pipe dream for many, a report by PWC reckoned that by 2025 more than half of under 40 year olds will be living in rental properties.

-The answer, of course, is to build more affordable and/or social housing, but that hot political potato is continually kicked to into the long grass and, even at its most optimistic, will take a generation to fix.
+The answer, of course, is to build more affordable and/or social housing, but that hot political potato is continually kicked into the long grass and, even at its most optimistic, will take a generation to fix.
 In other words, so-called ‘Generation Rent’ is real and here to stay.

 But one societal crisis is another startup’s opportunity, and we’ve already seen a number of companies crop up to serve the rental needs of Londoners and people living in other housing stock-starved cities.